frankf1957/OneFinity/README.md

 1. Update the system from the Ubuntu package repository.
 1. Set the timezone to UTC.
-1. Create a user account named onefinity, and prompt you tose the password.
+1. Create a user account named onefinity, and prompt you to set the password.
 1. Create rules to allow the onefinity user account to use the sudo command.
 1. Add your SSH public key to the authorized_keys of the onefinity user.
 1. Install and configure UFW (uncomplicated firewall) to secure your VPS host.